aws-samples/aws-codebuild-samples/README.md

 * trigger_codebuild.js: Lambda function to start a CodeBuild build.
 * slack_notifications.js: Lambda function to post CodeBuild build notifications into a Slack channel.
 * email_notifications.js: Lambda function to send CodeBuild build notification emails via Amazon SES.
+* codecommit_pr_notifications: Lambda function to start a CodeBuild build for CodeCommit pull request notifications, and comment on a CodeCommit pull request for CodeCommit build notifications.
 * cwe-rule-configuration/branch_ci.json: CloudWatch Events rule pattern to start a CodeBuild build for every push to the master branch of a CodeCommit repository.
 * cwe-rule-configuration/slack_event_pattern.json: CloudWatch Events rule pattern to notify Slack for failed CodeBuild builds.
 * cwe-rule-configuration/nightly_build_input.json: CloudWatch Events target input to start a CodeBuild build with a specific buildspec override and project name.